SpainWithoughtTheS/F1-predicter/README.md

-Here’s a detailed README for your GitHub repository, including setup instructions, usage, and debug info:

----

 # F1 Telemetry Predictor

 This Python project uses the FastF1 library to fetch telemetry data for Formula 1 races, and integrates with the Ergast API to retrieve driver names.
 The project also includes weather data and pit stop information for a selected race session and driver.
 The telemetry data is visualized with a scatter plot showing the driver's speed over the circuit layout.